Policy Gradient Methods for Designing Dynamic Output Feedback Controllers: Introduction

-{\it Organization:} Section \ref{PROBLEM SETUP} formulates the IOH-feedback controller design problem, and shows its equivalency with the dynamic output feedback controller design problem.
+{\it Organization:} Section \ref{PROBLEM SETUP} formulates the IOH-feedback controller design problem, and shows its equivalence with the dynamic output feedback controller design problem.
 Section \ref{proposed method} presents the PGM and its global linear convergence if the model information is hypothetically available.
-Section \ref{sec-model-free} presents two model-free implementations of the PGM (multi- and single-episodic) and presents the sample complexity analysis.
+Section \ref{sec-model-free} presents a model-free implementation of the PGM and presents the sample complexity analysis.
 Section \ref{numerical simulation} shows the numerical simulation results.
 Finally, Section \ref{conclusion} concludes the paper.